 The other benefit to silicone ice is that you can cut the pieces to your liking whereas an acrylic or glass cube will have a set shape that you cant change.

-Hopefully you have a better idea of what types of fake ice are out there and we hope you found this useful.
+Hopefully you have a better idea of what types of fake ice are out there and I hope you found this useful.